You are here:

 How to apply

-We warmly welcome all applications.
-To apply please send a short document to m25libadmin@london.ac.uk addressing each of the following points:
+When the application window for 2025-26 is open, we will warmly welcome all applications.
+Applications are by sending a short document to m25libadmin@london.ac.uk addressing each of the criteria:

 1. Explain briefly why your Task Group, Working Group or Network is applying for the Fund.

-2. How much are you applying for and what will the money be used for?
+2. How much are you applying for?
+What will the money be used for?
+Please provide brief budget details of expected expenditure.

 4. How does the work and its expected outputs link with one or more of the Strategic Themes and therefore benefit M25 Consortium Members?